ibm-cloud-docs/app-configuration/ac-release-notes.md

 {: #August-2024}

 - Configuration Aggregator available now

-{{site.data.keyword.appconfig_full}} has added a new capability to enable or disable and query the resources metadata for meeting goverance and compliance initiatives.
+{{site.data.keyword.appconfig_full}} has added a new capability to collect and query the metadata of IBM Cloud resources for meeting governance and compliance initiatives.

 ## May 2024
 {: #May-2024}